nerdyjohnny/ovidoc/docs/source/guidelines.rst

 .. important:: These are the general guidelines for Moderators to follow.
 Actions taken may very depending on the severity of the situation.

 Minor infractions: Deletion of messages, verbal warnings, and written (documented) warnings.

 Major infractions: Mutes/Deafens, kicks, and bans.

 Examples
 '''''''
 Spamming: Deletion of messages with a verbal warning.
 Persistant spamming with continue with deletion of messages, written warnings, mute/timeout, or a kick.

 Disrepect/Harrassment (Minor): Deletion of the messages with a written warning.

 Disrepect/Harrassment (Major/Presistant): Mute/Timeout with written warning or kick/ban.

 Hate Speech/Doxxing: Ban

-.. warn:: Some actions may affect the ability to appeal your ban.
+.. warning:: Some actions may affect the ability to appeal your ban.
 Depending on the severity of your actions, you may not be able to appeal your ban for a certian amount of time or not be able to appeal at all.

 Ban Appeals